lm3nitro/Projects/New/Bash/Bash Fundamentals/1-Intro.md

+# Introduction

-# Running a script:
+### Running a script:

-In order to execute/run a bash script ﬁle with the bash shell interpreter, the ﬁrst line of a script ﬁle must indicate the absolute path to the bash executable:
+To run a bash script using the bash shell interpreter, the first line of the script must specify the absolute path to the bash executable:

 ```bash
 #!/bin/bash
 ```

-After that make the script executable by running:
+To make the script executable, run the following command:

 ```shell
 chmod +x intro.sh
 ```

-After that execute the ﬁle:
+After that, the file can be executed using the following:

 ```shell
 ./intro.sh